 In 1840 representatives of Britain and Maori chiefs signed the Treaty of Waitangi.
 This treaty established British rule of New Zealand and granted the Maori, British citizenship, while also recognising Maori land rights.
 Today, some of the treaty's provisions are used in disputes over confiscated land that took place resulting in return of land and/or a financial payout.

 When the Maori arrived in Aotearoa they were confronted with a land quite different to tropical Polynesia.
 New Zealand was not only colder, but also much bigger in area than any other South Pacific island they encountered.
-In fact, New Zealand is bigger than the all the reamining Polynesian Islands, so there was huge variation in landscapes and climate.
-Upon arrival, they found islands that possessed unusual fauna including the largest bird in the world the Giant Moa and the world's greatest aerial predator, the giant Haast Eagle.
-The landscape was also different.
-New Zealand is the only place in Polynesia whose mountains have snow.
-Not just a few snow capped mountains either.
+In fact, New Zealand is bigger than the all the remaining Polynesian Islands put together.
+There was also a huge variation in landscapes and climate.
+Upon arrival, they found dense forests and long coastlines.
+But they also found high mountainous terrain with snow.
+And not just a few snow capped mountains.
 The Southern Alps in the South Island are 600 kms in length and comparable in size to the European Alps.
-The North Island also has one long chain of mountains as well as numerous volcanoes.
-Both islands have huge lakes and dense forests.
+The North Island also has a long chain of mountains and numerous volcanoes.
+Both islands also contain huge lakes and are covered in dense forests.
+They also found unusual fauna including the largest bird in the world the Giant Moa and the world's greatest ever aerial predator, the giant Haast Eagle.